 What are Toronto Liposuction patients saying about Dr. Mulholland’s advanced energy-assisted liposuction procedures and techniques?

 Dr. Mulholland has demonstrated his energy-assisted liposuction techniques such as SmartLipo™, VASERLipo™ and BodyTite™ radiofrequency-assisted liposuction on multiple TV shows and newspaper magazine articles.
 The vast majority of patients at our Toronto clinic are extremely happy with the results of their Dr. Mulholland body contouring because they realize no diet and exercise can, in a localized and focal way, reduce unwanted bulges and contours, such as pots, bra lines, love handles, saddlebags, bat wings and inner thigh/inner knee fat.
 Dr. Mulholland’s patients are particularly satisfied because of his expertise in achieving the best possible soft tissue contraction after the removal of the fat, ensuring the best possible probability of tight, soft, compact, shapely figure enhancements after liposuction.

 How long will the results of my liposuction last?

 The results of your liposuction will be lifelong.
 The fat that is removed will not return.
-It is very important to have weight maintenance after liposuction and stay within five to ten pounds of your liposuction weight to ensure permanent contour and figure enhancements.
-Excessive weight gain following your liposuction procedure will result in fat being accumulated, not to the liposuction area, but to other areas where traditionally you would not have collected fat; again, compromising figure, shape and form.
+It is very important to have weight maintenance after the procedure and stay within five to ten pounds of your liposuction weight to ensure permanent contour and figure enhancements.
+Excessive weight gain following your procedure will result in fat being accumulated, not to the liposuction area, but to other areas where traditionally you would not have collected fat; again, compromising figure, shape, and form.